hjrdave/get-treble-gsm/src/posts/api-docs/advanced/persisting-state.md

 ```

-> Note about persisting state: Treble persist saves and instance of your state to local storage and then hydrates the Store when your app reloads.
+> Note about persisting state: Treble persist saves an instance of your state to local storage and then hydrates the Store when your app reloads.
 This is how state is able to survive during reloads.